-Both ByzB 101 and ByzB 102 follow the flipped classroom model.
+Both ByzB 101 and ByzB 102 use the flipped classroom model.
 In this model the initial instruction is delivered via audio lessons, videos, and written text.
-Students work through lessons independently and do some independent work but then meet online to review and check understanding.
+Students work through lessons independently and do some independent work and then meet online to review and check understanding.
 Each course will have 2-3 half hour online sessions each week where students can ask questions, practice various skills, and take turns chanting and receiving feedback.

 Each course runs 8 weeks.

 Byzb 101: Introduction to byzantine notation